thomas-moulard/design/articles/113_ros_time.md

 title: Clock and Time
 permalink: articles/clock_and_time.html
 abstract:
-  This article describes the ROS primatives to support programming which can run both in realtime as well as simulated time.
+  This article describes the ROS primitives to support programming which can run both in realtime as well as simulated time.
 published: true
 author: '[Tully Foote](https://github.com/tfoote)'
 ---